zalando/dress-code/README.md

 When using SASS, customization can be achieved by:

-* Updating **variables** values, you can take a look at `src/styles/core/_variables.scss` to see all available variables and their default values.
+* Updating **variable** values, you can take a look at `src/styles/core/_variables.scss` to see all available variables and their default values.

 * Apply **mixins** to your elements, nearly every css selector has a corresponding mixin.

 > **NOTE**: Given that, for example, the compiled css file will be served at `/styles/main.css`, by default **Fonts** and **Images** will be served from `/fonts` and `/img` path.<br><br>
-To adjust this behavior according to your setup, update `$dc-font-path` and `$dc-image-path` variable values.
+To adjust this behavior according to your setup, update the `$dc-font-path` and `$dc-image-path` variable values.

 ##### Compass notes